 The majority of our sales are seasonal with the highest volume typically realized during the summer months.
 We have sufficient production capacity to meet seasonal increases without maintaining significant quantities of inventory in anticipation of periods of peak demand.
-Additionally, our sales are affected by weather conditions.
+Additionally, our sales can be influenced by weather conditions.